mjlumley/trav2/README.md

 This currently does the following:

 - Generates words in the Aslan, Darrian, Droyne, K'kree, Vargr, Vilani and Zhodani languages.
-- All the above (partially) implemented using the imgui-go user interface library.
+- All the above (partially) implemented using the [imgui-go](https://github.com/inkyblackness/imgui-go) user interface library.
 - Tested in Linux shells and Powershell/cmd.

 The focus is on "Classic compatible" versions of Traveller, so primarily the following:

 - Classic Traveller, including Books 4 to 8
 - MegaTraveller
-- Moongoose Traveller, both versions
+- Moongoose Traveller, both original and 2nd Edition
 - Traveller5

 ## Usage